 June is the start of the high season on the Greek Islands.
 It’s busy, but it’s still a good time to visit.
 The weather is glorious with almost all sunny days, and the peak summer crowds that come in July and August haven’t arrived yet.
 You still might even be able to score a deal on accommodation and renting a car!

 Scotland doesn’t have the most ideal weather after all, but if you want to be safe book a vacation here between June and early September.
-In June, some of the best things to do in Scotland is enjoy Edinburgh, drive the North Coast 500, or head out to the Isle of Skye.
+In June, some of the best things to do in Scotland is enjoy Edinburgh, drive the North Coast 500, hike in Cairngorms National Park.
+Or spend time on the Isle of Skye, which is one of the best places to visit in Scotland!

 Though June is the first slice of summer in Hokkaido, the temperatures hover around the late-teens and maybe just above 20°C. You may even be able to leave your jacket or sweater at the hotel as June kicks off.